Pylons/pyramid/docs/tutorials/wiki/authorization.rst

    :linenos:
    :language: python

-The ``groupfinder`` function defined here is an authorization policy "callback"; it is a callable that accepts a userid and a request.
-If the userid exists in the set of users known by the system, the callback will return a sequence of group identifiers (or an empty sequence if the user isn't a member of any groups).
+The ``groupfinder`` function defined here is an :term:`authentication policy` "callback"; it is a callable that accepts a userid and a request.
+If the userid exists in the system, the callback will return a sequence of group identifiers (or an empty sequence if the user isn't a member of any groups).
 If the userid *does not* exist in the system, the callback will return ``None``.
-In a production system this data will most often come from a database, but here we use "dummy" data to represent user and groups sources.
+In a production system, user and group data will most often come from a database, but here we use "dummy" data to represent user and groups sources.
 Note that the ``editor`` user is a member of the ``group:editors`` group in our dummy group data (the ``GROUPS`` data